 The law enforcement officer may not have had reasonable suspicion to conduct a drugged driving investigation.

 The law enforcement officer may not have enough evidence of impairment.

 Penalties for Drugged Driving

 Drugged driving penalties mirror those for driving under the influence of alcohol and can include significant periods of incarceration, mandatory fines, license suspensions, and the mandatory installation of ignition interlocks.
 Penalties may also be imposed if the driver refuses to submit to testing such as breath or blood testing when requested.
 Other charges like child endangerment and vehicular homicide can also be leveled against a driver if the situation warrants such serious charges.

-Contact Douglass & Runger, Attorneys at Law, for Zealous Legal Representation
+Contact Douglass & Runger, PLLC, Attorneys at Law, for Zealous Legal Representation